Composability is currently an Early Access Feature in Alpha status.

 In the previous section, the automatic-transfer transactions were explained using an example.
 The details are presented here.

-The automatic-transfer transactions enable submission of a transaction using contracts on multiple domains, by transferring contracts into a chosen target domain and then performing the transaction.
+The automatic-transfer transactions enable submission of a transaction using contracts on multiple sync domains, by transferring contracts into a chosen target sync domain and then performing the transaction.
 However, using an automatic-transfer transaction does not provide any atomicity guarantees beyond using several primitive transfer-in and transfer-out operations (these operations make up the transfer.execute command, and are explained in the next section).

 • Minimise the number of transfers needed.